AgentMC/Sao19/Translate/En/Part1.md

 『Four!
 Three!
 Two! 』

 The sound of the machine dragon is increasing rapidly.
-The dull silver shining violently shakes and the light leaking from the bottom tube changes color from red to orange and yellow.
+The dull silver shining surface violently shook and the light leaking from the bottom tube changed color from red to orange and yellow.

 『One! ......
 Zero!! 』